 - Submissions should generally not exceed 11,000 words (including references), although in some cases longer versions may be accepted.

-- Manuscripts should be accompanied by an abstract of 300 words (maximum), by 3-10 keywords from the OT ScholarOne keyword list.
+- Manuscripts should be accompanied by an abstract of 300 words (maximum), and by 3-10 keywords from the OT ScholarOne keyword list.

 - Within the manuscript, text should be formatted as double-spaced in 12-point Times New Roman type.
 Tables may be single spaced and in smaller fonts, if necessary, for formatting.
 Use footnotes sparingly.